k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Entity List

 Populate the list of entities for the task.
-The populated entities should be separated with a comma.
+The populated entities should be separated by a comma.

 ## Predefined Entity List